Search

 Back to top

-Most often, diabetes has little or no impact on an employee's ability to do their job and employers may not even know the employee has diabetes.
+Most often, diabetes has little or no impact on a worker's ability to do their job, and employers may not even know the employee has diabetes.
 The impact of diabetes varies among individuals.
 Many people manage their diabetes through their diet, regular exercise and maintaining a healthy body weight.
-Individuals using medications may take the medication orally, or they may self-administer insulin by syringe, pen or have an implanted insulin pump.
+Individuals using medications may take the medication orally, or they may self-administer insulin by syringe or pen or have an implanted insulin pump.

-Determine if any concerns are reasonable given the individuals expected duties, and the facts of each individual's symptoms and treatment plan.
-In most workplace environments, such as offices or retail spaces, an employee`s diabetes will not put themselves or others at risk.
-Disorientation and fainting episodes are uncommon, but may be caused by hypoglycaemia (low blood glucose levels).
-However, if an employee could become suddenly disoriented while operating, for example, heavy machinery, the risk of injury is higher.
+Determine if any concerns are reasonable given the individual's expected duties and the facts of each individual's symptoms and treatment plan.
+In most workplace environments, such as offices or retail spaces, a worker's diabetes will not put themselves or others at risk.
+Disorientation and fainting episodes are uncommon but may be caused by hypoglycemia (low blood glucose levels).
+However, if an employee suddenly becomes disoriented while operating heavy machinery, the risk of injury is higher.

 Can occupational factors affect diabetes?